seanreed1111/sql-recipes/recipes.md

 You would like to query data to produce an ordered result, but you want to include calculations based on preceding and following rows in the result set.
 For instance, you want to perform calculations on event- style data based on events that occurred earlier and later in time.

 Solution
-Oracle supports the LAG and LEAD analytical functions to provide access to multiple rows in a table or expression, utilizing preceding/following logic—and you won’t need to resort to joining the source data to itself.
-Our recipe assumes you are trying to tackle the business problem of visualizing the trend in hiring of staff over time.
+SQL supports the LAG and LEAD analytical functions to provide access to multiple rows in a table or expression, utilizing preceding/following logic—and you won’t need to resort to joining the source data to itself.
+Our recipe asSUMes you are trying to tackle the business problem of visualizing the trend in hiring of staff over time.
 The LAG function can be used to see which employee’s hiring followed another, and also to calculate the elapsed time BETWEEN hiring.
 SELECT first_name, last_name, hire_date,
 lag(hire_date, 1, '01-JUN-1987') over (ORDER BY hire_date) as Prev_Hire_Date, hire_date - lag(hire_date, 1, '01-JUN-1987') over (ORDER BY hire_date)
 as Days_BETWEEN_Hires FROM employee